olya1071111/Clevertec_Check/README.md

 - CSV files: products.csv and discountCards.csv in ./src/main/resources/

 Run:
-the application with the following command format: java -cp src ./src/main/java/ru/clevertec/check/CheckRunner.java [id products]-[quantities] discountCard=[card_number] balanceDebitCard=[balance_number]
+- the application with the following command format java -cp src ./src/main/java/ru/clevertec/check/CheckRunner.java [id products]-[quantities] discountCard=[card_number] balanceDebitCard=[balance_number]

 where:

 id_product is product id from the file products.csv quantities is the quantity of the product card_number is 4 digit discount card number